Senzokuhle/Senzokuhle/README.md

 <hr>

 <h3>🎥 RPA Challenge: Solving the Dynamic Form Data Entry</h3>
-<p>I recently participated in an exciting <strong>RPA Challenge</strong> from <a href="https://rpachallenge.com/">rpachallenge.com</a>, where the goal was to create an automated workflow capable of inputting data from a spreadsheet into dynamic form fields that change position after every submission.
+<p>I recently participated in an exciting <strong>RPA Challenge</strong> from <a href="https://rpachallenge.com/" target="_blank" rel="noopener noreferrer">rpachallenge.com</a>, where the goal was to create an automated workflow capable of inputting data from a spreadsheet into dynamic form fields that change position after every submission.
 The challenge had the following requirements:</p>
 <ul>
   <li><strong>Data Input Automation:</strong> The workflow needed to automatically input data into form fields that change positions after each submission, for a total of <strong>10 rounds</strong>.</li>
   <li><strong>Dynamic Field Recognition:</strong> Since the positions of the fields shift after every submission, the workflow had to <strong>dynamically identify</strong> where each piece of data from the spreadsheet should go, ensuring accuracy on every round.</li>
   <li><strong>Timing Constraints:</strong> The challenge also had a <strong>countdown timer</strong> that started once the "Start" button was clicked, adding pressure to complete the task efficiently.</li>
 </ul>
 <p>You can watch my full solution in action in this YouTube video, where I walk through the <strong>workflow design</strong> and explain the approach I used to ensure <strong>accuracy, speed, and scalability</strong> across the 10 rounds of changing fields.
 This showcases my skills in <strong>workflow design, dynamic field handling, problem-solving, and efficient automation development</strong>.</p>
-<p><a href="https://www.youtube.com/watch?v=YOUR_VIDEO_LINK">Watch my RPA Challenge Solution on YouTube</a></p>
+<p><a href="https://www.youtube.com/watch?v=YOUR_VIDEO_LINK" target="_blank" rel="noopener noreferrer">Watch my RPA Challenge Solution on YouTube</a></p>

 <hr>